pairshaped/curlingio-docs/docs/club-management/leagues.md

 More details and examples can be found in the [discounts section.](/docs/club-management/discounts)

+## Accounting Codes (Advanced)

+If you've enabled accounting codes in your [Club Settings](/docs/club-management/settings#accounting-codes), you'll see an **Accounting Codes** section when creating or editing a league or competition.

+Most clubs only use the default account codes set in Club Settings.
+However, you can optionally add Class and Project codes here to track revenue by demographics (e.g., MENS, WOMENS), skill level, grant funding, or special initiatives.

+**For complete details and examples, see the [Accounting Codes Guide](/docs/club-management/accounting-codes).**

 ## Copying a League for the new Season

 In Curling IO you **NEVER reuse leagues or competitions across multiple seasons**.